Balangoda Ananda Maitreya Thero: Biography

 Ananda Maitreya Thera's first overseas Dhamma journey was to Kerala, India in 1926.
 He opened the Sri Dhammananda Pirivena, Colombo in 1930.

-On 18 January 1954, Thera was appointed to the post of Sangha Nayaka of Sabaragamu-Saddhammawansa Nikaya and in the same year, he participated in the Sixth Buddhist council held in Myanmar.
+On 18 January 1954, Ananda Maitreya Thera was appointed to the post of Sangha Nayaka of Sabaragamu-Saddhammawansa Nikaya and in the same year, he participated in the Sixth Buddhist council held in Myanmar.
 On 2 September 1969, Ananda Maitreya Thera was appointed as the President of Amarapura Sangha Sabhā of Sri Lanka.

 Ananda Maitreya Thera was famous for his achievements in Buddhist meditation.
 He was known to have practiced both Samatha meditation and Vipassana meditation to a great extent and was considered to be having a highly developed mind through his meditation.
 Many Buddhists have experienced his powerful spiritual blessings in many more ways than one.
 His teachings and life have been an inspiration to many aspiring monks and lay followers.

 Ananda Maitreya Thera, along with Narada Thera and Madihe Pannaseeha Thera, was and still is one of the foremostly revered and respected Buddhist monks of the twentieth century in Sri Lanka.
 His work and sacrifices with Anagarika Dharmapala were one of the steering forces of the upholding of Buddhism in Sri Lanka at one stage.
 They also traveled to many countries in the world for the propagation of Buddhism.
 Balangoda Ananda Maitreya Thera died at 11.40 p.m. on 18 July 1998 at the age of 101.